 1864: In Westport, Mo. (present-day Kansas City), Maj.
 Gen. Samuel R. Curtis’ 22,000-man Army of the Border defeats a heavily outnumbered Confederate force commanded by Maj.
 Gen. Sterling Price in the largest battle fought west of the Mississippi River.
 The Union brings an end to Price’s Missouri Expedition with his defeat in the “Gettysburg of the West,” and Price retreats into Kansas.
 After the Battle of Westport, the border state of Missouri will remain under Union control for the rest of the Civil War.

-1942: On Guadalcanal, Imperial Japanese soldiers and tanks attempt to cross the Matanikau River, and are quickly defeated – signaling the beginning of the Battle for Henderson Field.
-For the next three days, the 1st Marine Division and the 164th Infantry Regiment, supported by the “Cactus Air Force”, will shatter wave after wave of Japanese assaults on the ground and in the air.
+1942: On Guadalcanal, Imperial Japanese soldiers and tanks attempt to cross the Matanikau River, and are quickly defeated — signaling the beginning of the Battle for Henderson Field.
+Over the next three days the 1st Marine Division and the 164th Infantry Regiment, supported by the “Cactus Air Force,” shatter wave after wave of Japanese assaults on the ground and in the air.
 The battle marks the final major Japanese ground operation before they abandon the island.

 1940: At Lawson Army Airfield (modern-day Fort Benning, Ga.), 1st Lt.
 William T. Ryder and his Parachute Test Platoon conduct the first mass parachute jump in U.S. military history.